ngem1/universal-remote-card/README.md

 ### Keyboard Interactions and Accessability

 Not to be confused with keyboard input to platforms.
 You can control the elements of this card with your keyboard.
 By default you can focus on any element in the remote by tabbing to or click on it and then actuating it with the arrow or space/enter keys.
-For easier input, any arrow or space/enter keys you type while focused on the remote card itself will be sent to the first circlepad or touchpad in the remote.
 You can also assign any key to any button using the `Keyboard Key` field at the bottom of the interactions pane.
 This button will then actuate when you press this key.
 All actions are supported when using keyboard interactions.
-Multi touch actions can be forwarded to touchpads by holding down the shift key.
+For easier navigational input, any arrow or space/enter keys you type while focused on the remote card itself will be sent to the first circlepad or touchpad in the remote if not assigned to a button.Multi touch actions can be forwarded to touchpads by holding down the shift key.

 ## Icons